Baumgaer/ToxTime/README.md

-if there are any questions about which possibilities are available, see the ecosystem.config.js or type `npm run config`
+if there are any questions about which possibilities are available, see the ecosystem.config.js or type `npm run config` After changing the config, you have to restart the server with `npm restart`

 ## Development